1993 Formula One World Championship: Round 1: South Africa

+Rubens Barrichello (pictured in 2022) made his debut at Jordan.

 The season began in Kyalami, where Prost took pole position ahead of Senna in second.
 Prost had a poor start and with Senna and Hill overtaking him.
 Hill spun in front of Prost and lost position, while Prost let Schumacher through into second position.
 Senna led ahead of Schumacher by the end of the first lap.

 Prost overtook Schumacher for second place on lap 13.
 On lap 18 Prost attempted to overtake Senna, but Senna took the defensive inside line.
 However, on lap 25 Prost overtook Senna for the lead, whilst Schumacher passed Senna for second position.
 Shortly after Senna and Schumacher pitted with Senna rejoining ahead.

 Schumacher attempted to overtake Senna on lap 40 but came into contact with Senna's car and spun, retiring him from the race.
 Patrese was holding third position when he spun on lap 47 as Fittipaldi passed Lehto.
 Prost won the race with Senna in second position, Blundell in third, Fittipaldi in fourth and Lehto in fifth.

 This was the final South African Grand Prix to date.